 But does that mean you should eliminate protein from your diet?
 Or should you lower the percentage of protein in your diet?
 Find out next.

 How Much Protein In A Low-Protein Diet?

-Normally, your body requires about 40-60 g of protein every day (or 0.8 g of protein per kg body weight).
+Normally, your body requires about 40-60 g of protein every day (or 0.8 g of protein per kg body weight, depending on activity level).
 So, if you weigh 60 kgs, you will need 48 g of protein per day.

 In case you are overshooting that limit, you must reduce your protein consumption.
 And based on the condition of your kidneys, your doctor will tell you how much protein you should consume.

 The bottom line is to avoid consuming high-protein sources and have foods that have low-protein content.
 What are they?
 Here’s a list of foods to eat and avoid on a low-protein diet.

 You must consume foods that are low in protein and have good nutritional value.
 Here’s the list: